top of page

 "O-o-okay.
 Let's go."

 The trio set off down the darkened hallway.
 The woman leads the way, followed by the man and their dog.
-Two red beams pierce the inky darkness, the light gives the already creepy location an ominous feeling.
+Two red beams pierce the inky darkness, the light giving the already creepy location an ominous feeling.
 As they walk, they pass multiple closed doors.
 They stop only to check if they are locked.
 If not, they quickly scan the room and leave, always mindful to turn the knob locks as they go.
 They don't want anything surprising them from behind.
 For most survivors, that is a lesson they learned only after the shit hit the fan.
-For these three, it has been the standard operating procedure since they were teenage kids investigating strange happenings.
+For these three, it has been the standard operating procedure since they were teenagers investigating strange happenings.
 They'd never have imagined that the ghouls they always searched for and debunked would one day rise from the dead.
-They make good time down the long dank hallway.
+They make good time down the long, dank hallway.

 "There."
 The woman points her light toward a set of double doors.
-Blood smears one of the small high-set windows.
+Blood smears one of the small, high-set windows.

 "Okay, Shag.
 This is good."